 Trelissick is and will always be one of my favourite places for a walk.
-In this post I’m going to completely ignore the garden itself, with this walk starting in the main Trelissick car park, and heading down towards to coastline.
+In this post we’re going to completely ignore the main gardens, run by the National Trust, and head across the fields to the coast path.

 Trelissick house, like so many others in Cornwall has a lucrative history and has changed hands many times.
 Originally built around 1750 for Captain John Lawrence and has since been owned by a long list of local mine owners, a High Sheriff, a Merchant banker and the National Trust.
 The Copeland family still live in part of the house, with the rest opened to visitors of the garden.